Viet Cong: Vietnamization

 The Tet Offensive increased American public discontent with participation in the Vietnam War and led the U.S. to gradually withdraw combat forces and to shift responsibility to the South Vietnamese, a process called Vietnamization.
-Pushed into Cambodia, the Viet Cong could no longer draw South Vietnamese recruits.
-In May 1968, Trường Chinh urged "protracted war" in a speech that was published prominently in the official media, so the fortunes of his "North first" fraction may have revived at this time.
+Pushed into Cambodia, the VC could no longer draw South Vietnamese recruits.
+In May 1968, Trường Chinh urged "protracted war" in a speech that was published prominently in the official media, so the fortunes of his "North first" faction may have revived at this time.
 COSVN rejected this view as "lacking resolution and absolute determination."
 The Soviet invasion of Czechoslovakia in August 1968 led to intense Sino-Soviet tension and to the withdrawal of Chinese forces from North Vietnam.
 Beginning in February 1970, Lê Duẩn's prominence in the official media increased, suggesting that he was again top leader and had regained the upper hand in his longstanding rivalry with Trường Chinh.
-After the overthrow of Prince Sihanouk in March 1970, the Viet Cong faced a hostile Cambodian government which authorized a U.S. offensive against its bases in April.
+After the overthrow of Prince Sihanouk in March 1970, the VC faced a hostile Cambodian government which authorized a U.S. offensive against its bases in April.
 However, the capture of the Plain of Jars and other territory in Laos, as well as five provinces in northeastern Cambodia, allowed the North Vietnamese to reopen the Ho Chi Minh trail.
-Although 1970 was a much better year for the Viet Cong than 1969, it would never again be more than an adjunct to the PAVN.
-The 1972 Easter Offensive was a direct North Vietnamese attack across the DMZ between North and South.
+Although 1970 was a much better year for the VC than 1969, it would never again be more than an adjunct to the PAVN.
+The 1972 Easter Offensive was a direct North Vietnamese attack across the DMZ.
 Despite the Paris Peace Accords, signed by all parties in January 1973, fighting continued.
 In March, Trà was recalled to Hanoi for a series of meetings to hammer out a plan for an enormous offensive against Saigon.